 - Arrests: There were at least 148 arrests under s144 LASPOA in 2015.
 This brings the total confirmed arrests to date to 736 people since 2012; - Charged: The percentage of those charged with the offence was 64% of arrested in 2015, and half of those charged were remanded in custody before their court hearing; - Other Disposals: Those who were not charged in 2015 were either issued a Caution (28) or released with No Further Action (26); - Arrest Targets: Arrests for section 144 have been averaging around 160 arrests per year.
-This suggests that there is a target for annual arrests under this offence.
+This suggests that there is an annual arrest target for this offence.